 - Arbitration/Mediation: Because litigation is a costly and time consuming venture for the employer and employee, arbitration and mediation offer a reasonable alternative.
 The mediator or arbitrator will act as an impartial party and review both sides of the dispute.
 They will then work with the employer and employee to come to a settlement that protects the employer’s business interests, and allows for the employee to pursue other employment.

 - Injunction: When an employer becomes aware of a breach in a non-compete agreement, he may file an injunction, which is a type of restraining order that prevents the employee or former employee from working with a competitor.

 - Litigation: An employer has the right to file a lawsuit against an employee or former employee and their new employer when a non-compete agreement has been violated.
 The employer can sue for damages and legal fees from both parties.
 The new employer can be found liable if they encouraged or facilitated the employee in breaking the non-compete agreement.
 In most cases, the new employer will avoid litigation by dismissing the new employee, or putting a stop to the services rendered from the employee.

-Pennsylvania & New Jersey Employment Attorneys at Sidney L. Gold & Associates
+Contact Philadelphia Employment Lawyers at Sidney L. Gold & Associates

 Sidney L. Gold & Associates is the preeminent employment law firm in Philadelphia.
-Representing clients throughout Pennsylvania and New Jersey, our employment law attorneys are skilled negotiators and litigators with a long history of success.
-Whether you are drawing up a non-compete agreement, rewriting stipulations for a present contractual clause, or need to respond to a breach of a non-compete agreement or trade secret infringement, our employment law attorneys can help.
-Contact our Philadelphia office at 215-569-1999 to schedule an appointment with one of our experienced, knowledgeable NJ employment lawyers or contact us online.
+Representing clients throughout Pennsylvania and New Jersey, our employment lawyers are skilled negotiators and litigators with a long history of success.
+Whether you are drawing up a non-compete agreement, rewriting stipulations for a present contractual clause, or need to respond to a breach of a non-compete agreement or trade secret infringement, our employment law lawyers can help.
+Contact our Philadelphia office at 215-569-1999 to schedule an appointment with one of our experienced, knowledgeable New Jersey employment lawyers or contact us online.